Latest posts by Florian (see all)

 Aside from prescription eyeglasses, Warby Parker offers a wide variety of stylish – and surprisingly affordable – quality sunglasses.
-Naturally, all their lenses protect you from 100% of UV-A and B rays.
+Naturally, all of their lenses protect you from 100% of UVA and UVB rays.

 Additionally, the lenses are treated with an anti-scratch coating, and the company will replace your lenses free of charge should any scratches appear within one year of your purchase.

 All frames are either made from plant-based acetate or titanium.
 Warby Parker has its glasses manufactured in Italy with Mazzucchelli, renowned for its quality acetate production.

 A very convenient service is their Home Try-On service: you can have 5 frames sent to you for free, try them on for 5 days, and buy your favorite online.
 They’ll send you a fresh pair of your favorite.
 Then, you simply return the trial frames with a prepaid shipping label.